Red Schoendienst

 It took a lot to make Stan Musial visibly angry.
 But when the legendary Cardinals outfielder learned just before boarding the team’s train to Pittsburgh that the Cardinals had traded Red Schoendienst, his roommate for more than a decade, Musial made his displeasure clear.
 “The rest of us got the word that Red had been traded […]

-The deal that angered Stan Musial: Why the Cardinals traded Red Schoendienst to the Giants Read More »
+Why Red Schoendienst was traded to the Giants in 1956 Read More »

 Joe Cunningham

-June 30, 1954: Joe Cunningham drives in five in his major-league debut
+Joe Cunningham drives in five in his debut: June 30, 1954

 On June 30, 1954, Joe Cunningham kicked off his 12-year major-league career with a single, homer, and five RBIs in an 11-3 St. Louis Cardinals victory over the Cincinnati Redlegs.
 Cunningham had been with the Cardinals’ International League affiliate, the Rochester Red Wings, on June 29 when manager Harry Walker informed the 22-year-old that he

-June 30, 1954: Joe Cunningham drives in five in his major-league debut Read More »
+Joe Cunningham drives in five in his debut: June 30, 1954 Read More »

 July 17, 1974: Bob Gibson gets his 3,000th strikeout the same day Dizzy Dean passes away